Alexandra Popp: Club career

 Popp started her career at FC Silschede, playing there in mixed-gender teams until she reached the age limit of 14.
 Later she changed to 1.
 FFC Recklinghausen and played three years before joining the Bundesliga side FCR 2001 Duisburg in 2008.
 She had also been approached by French champions Olympique Lyonnais at the time, but chose Duisburg.
 Popp made her Bundesliga debut in September 2008 against Herforder SV and scored her first two goals three weeks later in an 8–0 win over TSV Crailsheim.

 In her first year at Duisburg, Popp won the Double: the 2009 UEFA Women's Cup and the 2009 German Cup.
 She was awarded the 2009 Fritz Walter medal in silver as the year's second best female junior player.
-One year later, she again claimed the German Cup title and finished runner-up with Duisburg in the 2009–10 Bundesliga season.
-Because Duisburg had major injury worries during the 2010–11 season, Popp played the majority of matches at left back.
+One year later, she again claimed the DFB-Pokal trophy with Duisburg and finished as 2009–10 Bundesliga runners-up.
+Due to Duisburg's major injury problems during the 2010–11 season, Popp played the majority of matches at left back.

-In the 2012–13 season she moved with her club teammate Luisa Wensing to VfL Wolfsburg.
-In her first season there she won the treble with the Frauen-Bundesliga championship, the DFB-Pokal Frauen and the UEFA Women's Champions League.
+In 2012, Popp transferred to VfL Wolfsburg, moving with her club teammate Luisa Wensing ahead of the 2012-13 campaign.
+In her first season at Wolfsburg, she scored 16 goals and won the treble: Frauen-Bundesliga championship, the DFB-Pokal Frauen and the UEFA Women's Champions League.

-A year later Wolfsburg successfully defended their UEFA Women's Champions League title.
-For the Bundesliga championship, it came down to a match on the final day of the season against the previously unbeaten 1.
-FFC Frankfurt.
-Frankfurt needed only a draw to win the championship, while Wolfsburg needed to win.
-Popp scored the winning goal in the 89th minute, and Wolfsburg was again victorious in the DFB-Pokal.
+A year later, Wolfsburg successfully defended their UEFA Women's Champions League title.
+The 2013-14 Bundesliga title came down to a top of the table clash on the final matchday of the season, where Wolfsburg played against the unbeaten 1.
+FFC Frankfurt, who only needed a draw to win the championship.
+Popp scored an 89th-minute winning goal to secure a dramatic title for Die Wölfinnen, and the game set a new Bundesliga record with 12,464 spectators in attendance.

+Popp helped Wolfsburg win four consecutive Bundesliga titles between from 2016-17 to the 2019-20 season.
+In August 2019, following the departure of Nilla Fischer, Popp was named as the new Wolfsburg captain alongside teammates Pernille Harder and Almuth Schult, a further sign of her strong mentality.

+During her over decade-long spell at Wolfsburg, Popp firmly established herself as one of Germany's greatest-ever players and one of world football's most feared attackers.
+She has scored 147 goals in over 300 games for the club, winning seven league titles, two UEFA Women's Champions Leagues and 11 German Cup trophies.

+Despite tough injury setbacks in her career, Popp has scored at least ten league goals in six different seasons for Wolfsburg and she helped the club to win a remarkable ten DFB-Pokal Frauen Cups in a row between 2014–15 and 2023-24.
+Wolfsburg's captain finished the 2022-23 season as both the Bundesliga top goalscorer (16 goals) and the Pokal's leading scorer (5 goals).

+In November 2024, Popp extended her contract at Wolfsburg up to June 2026.
+Popp is the sixth-highest goalscorer in Frauen-Bundesliga history.